samepage-network/samepage.network/public/blogs/launching_the_samepage_partner_program.md

 ---
 title: Launching the SamePage Partner Program
-description: We are looking to partner with agencies and small businesses looking to augment their workspaces.
+description: We are partnering with agencies and small businesses who need to augment their workspaces.
 date: 2023-02-28
-author: Announcement
+author: Vargas
-type: Product
+type: Announcement
 ---

-The first few organizations that use your product are highly influence the direction of the platform.
 At SamePage, we enable users to collaborate seamlessly across workspaces.
-The problem space for that challenge is quite large and we are looking for the first batch of organizations to partner with us on what areas in that problem space are most dire.
+The problem space for that challenge is quite large.
+So to help narrow our focus, we are looking to partner with an initial cohort of organizations to give feedback on what areas in that problem space are most dire.

 ## What are we offering